 There are four species of flying-foxes on mainland Australia, the Spectacled, Little Red, Black and Grey-headed flying-foxes.

-In Cairns, we have a large number of the Spectacled Flying-fox which is listed as 'Vulnerable' under the Australian Government's Environmental Protection and Biodiversity Conservation Act 1999 (EPBC Act) and is being considered for listing as 'Endangered' as a result of a reduction in numbers in the wild over the last 12 years.
+In Cairns, we have a large number of the Spectacled Flying-fox which is listed as 'Endangered' under the Australian Government's Environmental Protection and Biodiversity Conservation Act 1999 (EPBC Act) and is being considered for listing as 'Endangered' as a result of a reduction in numbers in the wild over the last 12 years.
 This listing means that by law, Council is often limited in what actions it can take to disperse or deter flying-foxes, especially during birthing season (anywhere between September and February each year).